codaley/objectdet-tflitemm/README.md

      - `efficientdet-lite2.tflite`
 3. Once the custom model is added, rebuild the app in Android Studio to apply the changes.

-By following these steps, you can seamlessly integrate and test your custom TensorFlow Lite models within the provided app structure.

 ---

 ## Version Tracking